Seddryck/NBi/_documentation/resultset-predicate.md

 ## Combination of predicates

-Since version 1.17, it's possible to combine predicates with one of the three operators *and*, *or* and *xor*.
+It's possible to combine predicates with one of the three operators *and*, *or* and *xor*.
 To achieve this you must specify the element *combination* and specify the operator in the attribute *operator*.
 This operator will be used between each operator.
-To specify that the *TotalPriceWithVAT* must be greater or eaqual to *@maxAmount* or that the column with index 0 must be in upper-case, apply the following guidelines.
+To specify that the *TotalPriceWithVAT* must be greater or equal to *@maxAmount* or that the column with index 0 must be in upper-case, apply the following guidelines.

 {% highlight xml %}
 <assertion>